andrewsleigh/fab-slider/arduino-code/v2/readme.md

 # Readme

-This is a lightly documented version of the code for the first version of my camera slider.
+This is a lightly documented version of the code for the first release version of my camera slider (v2 in this repo).
 This is much simplified from the old complex state machine (and quite similar to the v1 code).

 Here is a diagram of the simpler state machine I'm building in this code: